vtex-apps/file-manager-graphql/docs/README.md

 # File Manager GraphQL

+A GraphQL service for managing files in VTEX applications.
+This service provides a simple interface for uploading, retrieving, and deleting files with support for image resizing.

 This API is a GraphQL abstraction of the [vtex.file-manager@0.x](https://github.com/vtex/file-manager) app, providing a unified interface for file management.
 Usage

+## Features

+- File uploads with automatic UUID-based naming
+- File retrieval with optional image resizing
+- File URL generation for direct access
+- File deletion
+- Authentication requirements for sensitive operations
+- Support for different storage buckets

 ## Usage
 To use this API, declare it in your manifest.json file: